MShoaei/trader/README.md

 # Trader
-this is both a bot and a cli interface for trading cryptocurrency on [binance](https://binance.com)
+This is both a bot and a command-line interface for trading cryptocurrency on [binance](https://binance.com)